LiviuCiuca/Data/README.md

 ### Configuration

-The `config.php` file contains the database configuration, including the server name, username, password, and database name.
+The `config.php` file contains the Mysql database configuration, including the server name, username, password, and database name.